ISM

 What may happen if you have PDGFRA GIST?

-Gastrointestinal Stromal Tumor with PDGFRA exon 18 mutation (otherwise known as PDGFRA GIST) is a rare disease that affects the production of cells in the gastrointestinal tract known as interstitial cells of Cajal (ICC).
+Gastrointestinal stromal tumor with PDGFRA exon 18 mutation (otherwise known as PDGFRA GIST) is a rare disease that affects the production of cells in the gastrointestinal tract known as interstitial cells of Cajal (ICC).

 • ICCs help move food and liquid through the gut